samay58/deepcite/docs/TESTING.md

 2. Look for the "Analyze Webpage" button in the top-right corner of the page
 3. Click the button to begin analysis
 4. Wait for the analysis to complete (the button will show "Analysis Complete")
+5. A claims overlay panel will appear on the right side, showing all detected factual claims
-5. Factual claims should be highlighted with a subtle blue background
+6. Factual claims in the text should be highlighted with a subtle blue background
+7. Only claims with a fact certainty score above 40% will be highlighted and included in the overlay
-6. Hover over a highlighted claim to see source information and confidence scores
+8. Hover over a highlighted claim to see a tooltip with source information and certainty score
+9. Click on a claim in the overlay panel to jump to its location in the text
+10. Click the close button (×) in the top right of the overlay to minimize the panel
-7. Click on a source link to open the original source document
+11. Click on a source link to open the original source document

 **Good test pages**:
 - Wikipedia articles on scientific topics